JPeer264/swallow/README.md

 ### Reports

-Include generated reports in the `checkstyle` format for your CI system to check the quality of your project.
+Include generated reports in the `checkstyle` format, for the linters, and the `cobertura` reports for your CI system to check the quality of your project.
 The reports will be generated into the directory `./reports`.

 Run:
 ```sh